 Steve Cronin has been documenting his use of cognitive-enhancing products on Youtube for about 2 years.
 In this video, Steve talks about the main dangers and risks he has experienced and what to look out for if you’re using brain boosting supplements.

 Do Nootropics actually work?
-What types of effects can you expect from them?
+If so, what types of effects can you expect from them?

 Those who seek the attractive potential effects of these drugs may feel inclined to go and purchase a Nootropic after reading this, but before you do that you should continue reading so I can help you make an educated decision.
 I’ve personally tried 2 different Nootropics myself (Piracetam, Aniracetam).
 As for the effects of these substances, I do feel like they both did alter my cognition, but in mostly subtle ways.
 In particular, Noopept seemed to have the most noticeable effects.
 While taking it I noticed an increase in focus/concentration, and it definitely seemed like my language/communication skills were noticeably better.
 To get the full effects I’d recommend taking a good stack product such as Lumonol.
 Just so we’re clear, like to state that these supplements did not give me any Superhuman abilities or knowledge like NZT did to the main character Limitless.

 Also, the effects of most smart drugs will take some time to notice.
-It can take up to a month to notice the full effects of a product, and this is because they need time to build up in your system.
+It can take up to a month to notice the full response of some products, and this is because they need some time to build up in your system.
 Noopept is one of the substances that tend to provide quicker results with 2 weeks being the average amount of time required to notice its effects.